21 Customer support KPIs with examples you need to track in 2024

 If a customer service metric doesn’t directly affect progress toward a business goal, it’s just a metric, not a KPI.
 For example, a business goal or objective might be to decrease customer churn.
 A KPI related to this goal could be measuring customer satisfaction following service interactions or the number of issues resolved in the first contact.

-Why are customer service KPIs important?
+Why are customer support KPIs important?

 Customer service key performance indicators (KPIs) are vital because they tell organizations how effective their customer service departments are.
 These metrics let businesses determine how well they meet their customer's needs and expectations, which is crucial for maintaining high customer loyalty and satisfaction.